Understanding Natural Gas Prices

 Households with qualifying incomes can receive heating season benefits from the state’s Energy Assistance Program.

+Consumers who need financial assistance are also encouraged to contact Indiana 2-1-1.
 Many utilities offer their own energy assistance programs.
 Local township trustees can also be a source of assistance.

 A consumer who is receiving state Energy Assistance Program funds may not have his or her gas or electric utility service disconnected between December 1 and March 15, under Indiana law.